dataSeb-ops/Python_Projects/mobile_app_analysis/README.md

 *The project is available both as a Jupyter notebook (`.ipynb`) and as a Python script (`.py`) for accessibility.*

-1. Clone this repo and move the corresponding subfolder:
+1. Clone this repo and locate the corresponding subfolder:
    ```bash
    git clone https://github.com/dataSeb-ops/Python_Projects.git
    cd Python_Projects/mobile_app_analysis